everest-engineering/manifesto/README.md

 ### Say no when you cannot commit

-Saying yes is making a commitment to deliver.
+Saying yes is committing to deliver.
 You damage your and our reputation if that commitment cannot be delivered.

 ### Speak up when something smells